jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 The benchmarks were performed using Julia 1.3.1 and Intel MPI 2019.0.4.
 We used PencilFFTs v0.2.0 with FFTW.jl v1.2.0 and MPI.jl v0.11.0.
-We use the Fortran implementation of P3DFFT, version 2.7.6.
-P3DFFT v2.7.6 (Fortran version) was built with Intel 2019 compilers and linked to FFTW 3.3.8.
+We used the Fortran implementation of P3DFFT, version 2.7.6, which was built with Intel 2019 compilers and linked to FFTW 3.3.8.
 The cluster where the benchmarks were run has Intel Cascade Lake 6248 processors with 2×20 cores per node.